 Deploying the .NET Framework and Applications

-The .NET Framework provides a number of basic features that make it easier to deploy your applications.
-These features include the following:
+The .NET Framework provides a number of basic features that make it easier to deploy your applications:

 This feature provides application isolation and eliminates DLL conflicts.
 By default, components do not affect other applications.